MKesenheimer/fault-injection-library/docs/index.md

 ![Pico Glitcher Board](images/pgfpv2.1.jpg)

-The Pico Glitcher was developed to minimise the effort and requirements for the hardware setup.
+The Pico Glitcher was developed to minimize the effort and requirements for the hardware setup.
 The Pico Glitcher is optimized for use with findus and makes it particularly easy to carry out fault injection attacks.

 ## Where to get the Pico Glitcher from?